Maintain best practices for Managed Service for Apache Flink applications - Managed Service for Apache Flink

 Fault tolerance: checkpoints and savepoints

-Use checkpoints and savepoints to implement fault tolerance in your a Managed Service for Apache Flink application.
+Use checkpoints and savepoints to implement fault tolerance in your Managed Service for Apache Flink application.
 Keep the following in mind when developing and maintaining your application:

 • Set ApplicationSnapshotConfiguration::SnapshotsEnabled to false during application development or troubleshooting.
 A snapshot is created during every application stop, which may cause issues if the application is in an unhealthy state or isn't performant.
 Set SnapshotsEnabled to true after the application is in production and is stable.